DI-LEE/DI-LEE.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Welcome to my website!
-I am an integrated M.S./Ph.D. student in the [Computer Vision Lab (KUAICV)](https://cvlab.korea.ac.kr) at [Korea University](https://www.korea.ac.kr), advised by Prof. **Sangpil Kim**.
-I am currently a **visiting scholar at Purdue University**, collaborating with Prof. **Karthik Ramani** at the **Convergence Design Lab**.
+I am a Ph.D. student in the [Computer Vision Lab (KUAICV)](https://kuaicv.com/) at [Korea University](https://www.korea.edu/sites/en/index.do), advised by [Prof. Sangpil Kim](https://kuaicv.com/professor/?theme=pub/antoniau0026hide_banners=true).

+I am currently a **visiting scholar at [Purdue University](https://www.purdue.edu/)**, collaborating with [Prof. Karthik Ramani](https://engineering.purdue.edu/~ramani/wordpress/) at the [Convergence Design Lab](https://engineering.purdue.edu/cdesign/wp/).

 My research interests lie in **3D computer vision**, especially in:
-- 3D/4D reconstruction and scene editing
+- 3D/4D scene editing and reconstruction
 - Human-object interaction
-- 3D watermarking
+- AI watermarking

-Outside of research, I love playing soccer, workout, traveling.
-I enjoy learning new things beyond my research area.
+Outside of research, I enjoy playing soccer, working out, and traveling.
+I also love learning new things beyond my research area.

-If you're interested in collaborating or would like to learn more about my research, feel free to connect!
+If you're interested in collaboration or would like to learn more about my research, feel free to connect!